-If the RTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RTA, the CCHA will notify the family and the owner of the deficiencies.

-Missing information and/or missing documents will only be accepted by email.
+- If the RTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RTA, the CCHA will notify the family and the owner of the deficiencies. - Missing information and/or missing documents will only be accepted as hard copies, inperson, by mail, or by email.
 The CCHA will not accept missing information over the phone.